grensen/ML-Art/README.md

 Credits for this idea goes to [Dr. James D. McCaffrey](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/august/test-run-introduction-to-q-learning-using-csharp)

-The Algorithm here based on his code.
+The algorithm here based on his code.

 ---

 Did you solved the maze?
 My agent did. :-)